xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/resolved.png){:class="img-responsive"}

-after resolving imports, it continues to check for stomped MZ header <b>0xDEAD</b> by first copying header value <b>0xDEAD</b> in eax, setting up rbx with a certain address and later subtracting 0x400 from rbx in each iteration as shown by the loop in figure below
+after resolving imports, it continues to check for stomped MZ header <b>0xDEAD</b> by first copying header value <b>0xDEAD</b> in eax, setting up rbx with a certain address and later subtracting 0x400 from rbx in each iteration to reach image's base address as shown by the loop in figure below

 ![image](/assets/images/netwalker/stomped_MZ_header.png){:class="img-responsive"}